FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Implemented the property  decorator to `opsdroid.connector`, worked out kinks in the PR and created a rudimentary test for new methods on the Messenger class.
 Studied the paper _Markov Decision Processes: Concepts and Algorithms_

 **Thoughts:**  Unit testing still baffles me a bit.
 It usually takes a long while for me to think and implement basic testing cases.
 I've read the paper on Markov Decision Processes and studied Bellman Equations.

+### Day 8: January 11, 2018 (Building an AI Course, NLTK)
+##### Did one lesson on Building an AI, started playing with NLTK

+**Today's Progress**: Updated documentation for Opsdroid's Connectors, finished reading the paper _Markov Decision Processes_ and did one lesson on Building an AI.
+Played around with the NLTK module

+**Thoughts:**  I've enjoyed playing around with NLTK and I'm eager to do more stuff with it.
+I'm hoping to get enough knowledge to work on Pybites challenge 5 and use tweepy and NLTK together.